What It Costs to Fill The Tank

 A look at the latest gas prices in the region (provided by AAA):

-Today’s national average price for a gallon of gasoline is $2.65, up a penny since last week.
+Today’s national average price for a gallon of gasoline is $2.72, up six cents from last week.

 One year ago, the price was $2.85.

-The New York State average is $2.69 – down a penny from last week.
+The New York State average is $2.87 – up two cents from last week.

-AAA Western and Central New York reports the following averages:
+AAA Western and Central New York (AAA WCNY) reports the following averages: